PotterOtherP/Demo-Game/README.md

 # javacave
-Zork-like text game
-This is a demo of a text-based adventure game.
+This is a demo of a text-based adventure game, modeled after the original Zork.